MattHodges94/polling-app/README.md

 Polling application built using Node.js, TS, Websockets, and MongoDB

 ### Environment variables
-These can be set either by filling out the config/credentials` file or setting them as environment variables, e.g. process.env.BASE_URL=myurl
+These can be set either by filling out the config/credentials` file or setting them as environment variables, e.g. BASE_URL=myurl

 The following options are avaible: